ICWallis/geothermal-cookbook/README.md

 ## ternary-plots.ipynb

 Ternary plots are a key tool for geothermal geochemistry.
-However, these plots are not included in the standard Python libraries.
-This notebook demonstrates how the [ternary package](https://github.com/marcharper/python-ternary) can be used to generate a water type plot.
+However, these plots are not included in matplotlib.
+This notebook demonstrates how the [ternary package](https://github.com/marcharper/python-ternary) can be used to generate a ternary plot (geothermal water type example).
 The ternary package needs to be installed in your environment:

 > pip install python-ternary